Sharan Pasricha: Career

-In the summer of 2015, Pasricha acquired the Gleneagles Hotel in Perthshire which was owned by drinks company Diageo.
+In 2015, Pasricha led the acquisition of the Gleneagles Hotel in Perthshire which was owned by drinks company Diageo.
 Since 2016, the hotel has undergone over 12 major renovation projects including The Century Bar; The American Bar; The Birnam Brasserie; Dormy Restaurant and Auchterarder 70; Ochil House; Bob & Cloche; and Little Glen & The Den.
 The refurbishment programme has been attributed to a jump in revenues and operating profits to more than £1 million per week during 2018.
 Gleneagles has won a number of awards.
+Pasricha has expanded the brand with the opening of Gleneagles Townhouse.
+It is the brand’s first opening in nearly 100 years and launched in Edinburgh, comprising a hotel, restaurants, bars and member’s club.
+It was named “Best Hotel” by the GQ Food & Drinks Awards 2023.

+Pasricha has founded several new brands, including a coworking brand Working From_, a community workspace in 2019, as well as Maison Estelle, the private members club in Mayfair, London and the country club and hotel Estelle Manor.

 Pasricha occasionally speaks at entrepreneurial and hospitality industry conferences.

+In 2020 it was announced that Pasricha created a joint venture with Europe’s largest hotel company Accor.
+The merger completed in October 2021.
+The new entity operates under the Ennismore name and is two-thirds owned by Accor and a third by Pasricha.
+In 2022, Ennismore was valued at more than €2 billion when Accor sold over 10% of its stake in Ennismore to a Qatari consortium.
+He became co-CEO of the company, alongside the chief development officer at Accor, Gaurav Bhushan.

+Recognition

+Pasricha was appointed Member of the Order of the British Empire (MBE) in the 2022 Birthday Honours for services to the hotel industry.

 In 2018, he appeared in The Caterer Top 100, placing #68 overall and #14 among hoteliers.
-He also featured in Conde Nast Traveller’s ‘48 People Changing The Way We Travel’.
+He also featured in Conde Nast Traveller's '48 People Changing The Way We Travel'.
 In 2019, he was named as one of the 50 Most Influential People in British Luxury.

-In 2020 it was announced that Pasricha’s Hoxton hotel chain would merge with Europe’s largest hotel company Accor.
-The merger was completed in October 2021.
-The new entity operates under the Ennismore name and is two-thirds owned by Accor and a third by Pasricha.
-Pasricha excluded Ennismore’s hotel assets from the joint venture.
-He became co-chief executive of the company, alongside the chief development officer at Accor, Gaurav Bhushan.

-Pasricha was appointed Member of the Order of the British Empire (MBE) in the 2022 Birthday Honours for services to the hotel industry.
+Pasricha featured in Tatler’s Social Power Index 2024.
+He won the Cateys 2024 International Outstanding Achievement Award.
+Under Pasricha's leadership, Ennismore was included the Financial Times’ FT1000: Europe's fastest growing companies.

 Personal life

-Pasricha lives in London with his wife, Eiesha Bharti Pasricha, and their two children.
+Pasricha married to Eiesha Bharti Pasricha in 2009.
+They have two children.
 Sharan's father-in-law is Sunil Mittal, the founder and CEO of Bharti Airtel and brother-in-law is Kavin Bharti Mittal, the founder and CEO of hike Messenger.